Skip to main content

 • Automatic integration — Search results blend seamlessly into responses

-• Smart configuration - Control exactly how much web data you want
+• Configurable depth — Control how much web context to include

 "messages": [